glaciation-heu/sparql-log-analysis/README.md

 ```$ python -m cli show-templates```

-And if we would like to see actual queries associated with template ID 1, we can use the following command with template ID = 1 provided at the end
+To see actual queries associated with template ID 1, we can use the following command with template ID=1 provided at the end

 ```$ python -m cli show-queries 1```

 For more details, use the ```--help``` option:

 ```$ python -m cli show-queries --help```

 ```$ python -m cli show-templates --help```